-Grants to to Iowa nonprofit organizations and government agencies for programs that support smoking cessation initiatives, particularly for youth and pregnant women.
+Grants to Iowa nonprofit organizations and government agencies for programs that support smoking cessation initiatives, particularly for youth.
 Funding is intended for programs that help to ensure compliance by tobacco sellers and underage children; enable children and youth to make healthy decisions; and reduce social acceptance of tobacco use.
-The service area is counties within the state.

-IDPH follows Centers for Disease Prevention and Control (CDC) guidelines for comprehensive tobacco control programs.
-State-level initiatives addressing those guidelines include Quitline Iowa cessation services, youth tobacco-use prevention programming, enforcement of Iowa's Smokefree Air Act, and enforcement of laws prohibiting tobacco sales to minors.
+IDPH follows Centers for Disease Prevention and Control (CDC) guidelines for comprehensive National Tobacco Control Programs.
+State-level initiatives addressing those guidelines include Quitline Iowa cessation services, youth tobacco-use prevention programming, enforcement of Iowa’s Smokefree Air Act and enforcement of laws prohibiting tobacco sales to minors.

 GrantWatch ID#: 143202

-Contract Period: July 1, 2020 - June 30, 2021.
+The Department expects the initial contract period to be a one year term from July 1, 2021 to June 30, 2027.
 The Department shall have the option to renew the contract at its sole discretion for up to five additional one (1) year terms subject to review of the continuation application, contractor performance and compliance with the terms and conditions of the contract, availability of funds, program modifications, or any other grounds determined by the Department to be in Department’s best interests.